Can You Sell A House With A Lien?

 Because there are so many different types of liens, each one comes with its own satisfaction requirements.
 Sometimes you can settle with the lien holder for a percentage of the owed amount.
 Other times you can get them to agree to lift the lien while you repay the debt.
 Other times, however, they will not budge until the loan is repaid or they own the property and can sell it to recoup their money.

-If you’re serious about selling the house, you need to be serious about trying to pay off the lien.
+If you’re serious about selling the house, you need to be serious about trying to pay off the lien before selling a house with a lien.
 Any active lien will be present on the title report, which will be a serious red flag to any buyer.
-Chances are, it’s the kind of thing that will send them running, or at least make them question what else is wrong with the transaction.
+Chances are, it’s the kind of thing that will send them running or at least make them question what else is wrong with the transaction.

 If you are able to clear the lien, make sure you request a letter in writing that it has been done.
 This is to protect yourself in case the lien still shows up on the title report after repayment.
 Also, sometimes contractors will fail to remove liens after receiving payment, either willfully or by accident.
 You’ll want to be able to show a paper trail proving the lien is no longer valid.